PJM Glossary

 Surge

-A transient variation of current, voltage, or power flow in an electric circuit.
+A transient variation of current, voltage or power flow in an electric current.

 Synchronized Reserve Market

-Real-time market for the purchase and sale of Synchronized Reserve, with the purpose of recovering Area Control Error after a resource loss, large tie errors and under frequency conditions.
+Provides PJM participants with a market-based system for the purchase and sale of the Synchronized Reserve ancillary service.
 Resources must have capability that can be converted fully into energy within 10 minutes or customer load that can be removed from the system within 10 minutes of the request from the PJM dispatcher, and must be provided by equipment electrically synchronized to the system.
-Resource-specific offers are optimized in ASO to determine hourly commitments of inflexible Synchronized Reserves.
-In real time, the remaining RTO reserve needs are optimized simultaneously with energy to calculate a clearing price for Synchronized Reserve every five minutes based on current system conditions.
-The five-minute prices are averaged to calculate the hourly Synchronized Reserve Market Clearing Price that is used in settlements.
+Resource-specific offers are optimized in Ancillary Service Optimizer to determine hourly commitments of inflexible Synchronized Reserves.
+In real time, the remaining RTO reserve needs are optimized simultaneously with energy and regulation to calculate a clearing price for Synchronized Reserve every five minutes based on current system conditions.

 Synchronous Condenser